gatsbyjs/gatsby/docs/contributing/gatsby-docs-translation-guide.md

 Some pages are very long and difficult to translate for a single contributor.
 Feel free to split these pages up into sections and work on them together!

 In addition, sometimes a contributor cannot continue a PR for whatever reason.
-Feel free to ask them if they need help and to bring someone else in to finish the work for them!
+It may help to ask them if they need assistance and to bring someone else on to complete the work in a timely fashion.

 #### Set up a review process